-Yes - there is a hygienization function on the machine that heats the unit up to 70°C for 60 minutes to kill any harmful pathogens and bacteria such as escherichia coli (e. coli) and salmonella so that the compost is safe to use as fertilizer.
+Yes - there is a hygienization function on the machine that heats the unit up to a minimum of 70°C (160°F) for 60 minutes to kill 97.3-99.9% of harmful pathogens and bacteria such as escherichia coli (e. coli) and salmonella.
+Once the hygienization process is complete, the compost is safe to use as fertilizer.

 - What cannot be put into the machine?

 Anything that is not organic - for example, plastic, glass, metal products.
 Putting these items into the machine can potentially lead to machine damage and malfunction.

 - Can I put bones into the machine?

 Small sized bones, like chicken bones and fish bones can be put into the machine.
 Large swine bones, lamb shank bones or cow bones are not recommended.

 - Can I put seafood shells into the machine?

 Only soft seafood shells can be put into the machine like shrimp or prawn shells.
 Do not put lobster, crab, mussels or clam shells into the machine as it will not break down due to its high calcium level and can potentially cause damage to the machine.

 - Can I put yard trimmings into the machine?

 The machines can handle a small amount of yard trimmings like grass and leaves.
 It is not recommended to add plant roots as it can wrap around the machine's axis and blades.